cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 **The new request process is fully digital**, doesn’t require a physical signature, and can usually be approved by someone with significant, executive responsibility in your organization, like a senior technology officer or chief administrative official.

-{% image "_img/domain-request-form-intro.gif" "Screen recording of beginning of the .gov domain request form" %}
+{% image "_img/domain-request-form-intro-480.gif" "First few sections of the .gov domain request form" %}

 ### Now using Login.gov for authentication and identity verification